 IIA ethane, propane, carbon monoxide, methanol, gasoline propane> 0.9m m> 0.8

-Divided into six groups, the maximum surface temperature of the device is not allowed to exceed this value minus the temperature of 5 ℃.
+Divided into 6 groups, the maximum surface temperature of the device is not allowed to exceed this value minus the temperature of 5 ℃.

-1. Explosion-proof equipment 'd', initially established by the German explosion-proof form of the world's most mainstream form of application explosion.
+1. Explosion-proof explosion-proof equipment 'd', originally built by the German explosion-proof form.
+Currently the world's most mainstream application of explosion-proof form.